prav-arch/L1Clone/CLONE_INFO.md

 python folder_anomaly_analyzer_clickhouse.py
 ```

-## Independence from Original

-This clone is completely independent and can be modified without affecting the original system.
-All future development work should be done in this cloned environment.

-### Separate Database
-The clone maintains its own database schema and can use separate database instances if needed.

-### Independent AI Model
-TSLAM-4B integration is preserved but can be modified or upgraded independently.

-### Standalone Deployment
+## Deployment

-The clone can be deployed independently with its own environment configuration.
+This application can be deployed independently with its own environment configuration.iguration.

 ## Next Steps